Skip to Content

 “When you fake smile, that muscle position actually releases endorphins and makes us feel good, so laughter yoga is trying to engage that and get you to laugh to just feel good,” Chen said.

-“The purpose of that activity was to try to get people to understand how language is important when it comes to mental health because sometimes it’s very hard to express our feelings and things that we are going through,” Schubert said.
+“The purpose of that activity was to try to get people to understand how language is important when it comes to mental health because sometimes it’s very hard to express our feelings and things that we are going through,” Ochoa said.

 The final activity had students look at different items, labeled as actions and emotions, and they were given boxes which they had to try to fit as many of these items in the box as possible.